Vayu303/Zero-Trust-Network-Access-Simulation-Packet-Tracer/README.md

 - Simulation of alerts from honeypot
 - ZTNA rules export to firewall formats
 - Extended SNMP traps and visual dashboards
+- VMs and Containers for improving the quality and complexity of the simulation
+- New branch site, with a full Layer 3 network

 ## Security Plans